 Answering CushWake’s application question: ‘Please provide details of any extracurricular experience that you have had.'
 (250 words)

-The emphasis is on summarising your responsibilities – there is no need to go into great detail because you can do this on your CV.
+You have a wide choice of areas to draw examples from, as the application form states: 'This can include clubs, societies, sport, travel, voluntary, charity work'.
+However, the emphasis is on summarising your responsibilities – there is no need to go into great detail because you can do this on your CV.
 However, it would be good if you explained how you have taken on new challenges and been tenacious, as these are two skills that Cushman & Wakefield particularly value.

 As you only have 250 words, you need to be succinct in how you talk about your experiences, in order to best showcase the skills that Cushman & Wakefield is looking for.
 For example, relationship-building skills are crucial in the property industry, in order to highlight this you could talk about your role as social secretary for a university society, for example, and how you built long-term relations with other parties.
 Go one step further by talking about how you solved a problem or overcame a challenge in this working relationship.